-This is my favourite candlestick pattern as it shows the power balance between bulls and bears.
-The proceeding candle in this formation is known as the engulfed candle while the second candle is the engulfing candle.
+This is my favorite candlestick pattern, showing the power balance between bulls and bears.
+The proceeding candle in this formation is known as the engulfed candle, while the second candle is the engulfing candle.

 Tweezer tops form at the end of a long uptrend.
 Both candles in this formation have long wicks due to price rejecting a certain level.

-This action shows that buyers can not push prices higher any longer indicating a reversal is imminent.
+This action shows that buyers can no longer push prices higher, indicating a reversal is imminent.

 Triple Candlestick Patterns

 Triple candlestick formations go a step further than dual candlestick formations.
-A broader narrative of trend, structure, etc. is taken into account.
+A broader narrative of trend, structure, etc., is considered.